Subagent Delegation

 How Subagent Context Works

 Subagents start with a completely fresh conversation.
 They have zero knowledge of the parent's conversation history, prior tool calls, or anything discussed before delegation.
-The subagent's only context comes from the goal and context fields you provide.
+The subagent's only context comes from the goal and context fields the parent agent populates when it calls delegate_task.

-This means you must pass everything the subagent needs:
+This means the parent agent must pass everything the subagent needs in the call:

 # BAD - subagent has no idea what "the error" is